aplteam/MarkAPL/Files/MarkAPL.md

 <<SubTOC>>

-There are two ways to mark up headers, and both are part of the original Markdown specification:
+There are two ways to markup headers, and both are part of the original Markdown specification:

 ##### The "=" and "-" syntax (SeText)